avosa/my-cheat-sheet/all_things_git.md

 # git cheat sheet

+### git
-- git - version control system / command line tool
+- It's a version control system and Command Line Tool (CLT)
-      - track changes in code & save versions
+- Track changes in your code & save versions
-      - share & collaborate
+- Enables you to share & collaborate within a team

+### GitHub
+- It's a web platform
-- GitHub - web platform / service that hosts git repositories
+- A service that hosts git repositories
-         - hosts code under git management
+- It hosts your code under git management

 ## create & clone

-- If you fork a repository, you add it to your github / full copy of the repo
+If you fork a repository, you add it to your GitHub<br>
+It creates a full copy of the repo<br>
-- Cloning it, pushes it to your computer
+And by cloning it, you push that repo to your computer (locally)

 - create new repository
 ```bash
 # create folder locally
 mkdir new_project
 cd new_project

 # create a new empty Git repo - a .git directory
 # an initial branch is created without commits
 # it's used to start using git on a project that is not yet under git